jzacsh/drupalsh/readme.md

 ###About###
 ------------
-Shell scripts I use everyday, working with drupal.
+Shell scripts that often come in handy, working with drupal.

 All scripts here are fairly simple in function.
-They mostly wrap popular drupal scripts/modules (like drush or features).
+They're mostly wrappers around other popular drupal utilities (scripts/modules like [drush](http://drupal.org/project/drush) or [features](http://drupal.org/project/features)).

 Usage
 ------------